 From SELC’s headquarters in Charlottesville, the organization began honing in on key areas of work.
 Initially concentrating on protecting the Southeast coast, public lands, and the scenic beauty of the Southeast, the first legal action SELC filed successfully challenged logging and roadbuilding in the Jefferson National Forest.

-Then in 1988, attorneys launched the Clean Water Program, followed by the hiring of current Executive Director Jeff Gleason in 1991 to lead a new Energy Program that continues to pioneer the region’s transition to clean energy solutions.
+Then in 1988, attorneys launched the Clean Water Program, followed by the hiring of former Executive Director Jeff Gleason in 1991 to lead a new Energy Program that continues to pioneer the region’s transition to clean energy solutions.

 These engagements mean you’ll still find our attorneys working in the same places they’ve been for more than 30 years: in town halls, legislative chambers, state courts, and the U.S. Supreme Court—always with the mission to defend the health of our region for all.